If you have agreed to give a program for us, here are a few things you may want to know:

 If you will be using a projector (ours or your own), please let us know ahead of time so we can have the cart set up ready for you.

-Important note: Our projector is an antique that accommodates VGA input only.
-We do have USB, HDMI, and Thunderbolt/Mini Display adapters.
+Important note: Our projector can accommodate VGA, USB, HDMI, and Thunderbolt/Mini Display input.
 If your laptop, notebook, or table does not have a VGA, USB, HDMI, or Mini Display port, we will not be able to connect it to our projector.

 - Displays and Handouts: We can provide limited display space for posters or artifacts (with advance notice, we may be able to arrange for more).
 If you bring brochures or other handouts to distribute to tables, be aware that 72 places (8 at each of 9 tables) are usually set (though if you put out that much literature, you will usually be able to pick up most of it at the end of your presentation).